AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/running_nodes/running_validators.md

 This guide provides step-by-step instructions on how to set up an Aztec Layer 2 validator node.
 Running a node allows you to participate in the Aztec network as a validator (also known as a sequencer or proposer), contributing to the network's security and decentralization.

+The use of kubernetes means that these steps apply smoothly to a local KIND instance or a cloud deployment.
+The benefit of using kubernetes is that load balancing is handled for you, meaning that having validator redundancy is easy and critical slots are not missed.
+Note that if only intending to deploy to the cloud, the KIND tool setup can be skipped.

 For the current state of design please see the RFC at https://forum.aztec.network/t/request-for-comments-aztecs-block-production-system/6155.

 ## Prerequisites